yanonymous/64Bit-Kernel/README.md

 # 64Bit-Kernel

-Followed a Tutorial and did some changes to give it a peronal touch

 Designed a kernel for a 64-bit OS

 Right now it just prints a single Hardcoded string "64 Bit KERNEL --Yeshasvi" (Even this required Lots of work)